 - A. The DVCS shall review and co-sign and all session notes, treatment plans, treatment plan review reports, evaluations, and all other reports and documentation by the applicant.
 The DVCS is responsible for all clinical work performed by the applicant. - B. The DVCS shall employ supervision methods aimed at assessing and developing required competencies.
-It is incumbent upon the supervisor to determine the need for additional training and supervision hours, based upon that individual's progress in attaining competency to perform such treatment.7
+It is incumbent upon the supervisor to determine the need for additional training and supervision hours, based upon that individual's progress in attaining competency to perform such treatment.9 - C. The frequency of face-to-face supervision hours specific to domestic violence specific treatment and/or evaluation calculated as follows:

-C. The frequency of face-to-face supervision hours specific to domestic violence specific treatment and/or evaluation calculated as follows:
+Direct Clinical Contact Hours per Minimum Supervision Hours per

-Direct Clinical Contact Hours per Month Minimum Supervision Hours per Month
+Month Month

 0-59 2

 60-79 3

 80 or more 4

-- D. The appropriate modality for supervision shall be determined by the Domestic Violence Clinical Supervisor based upon the training, workload, education, experience of the supervisee, work towards provider competencies, and the professional judgement of the DVCS.
+- D. The appropriate modality for supervision shall be determined by the DVCS based upon the training, workload, education, experience of the supervisee, work towards Provider competencies, and the professional judgement of the DVCS.
 Factors that shall be considered are community safety, and offender needs, urban versus rural setting, and the availability of resources.
 Modes of supervision may include individual or group supervision, direct observation and electronic (such as telephone, audio/videotape, teleconferencing, and Internet).
 At minimum, the initial supervision meeting must be face-to-face supervision at the beginning of the supervision relationship. - E. Modes of supervision may include individual or group supervision, direct observation and electronic (such as telephone, audio, teleconferencing, and Internet).
 If supervision is conducted via electronic means, face-to-face supervision must be conducted quarterly at a minimum.
 Face-to-face supervision may be completed through video conferencing.
-All communication shall be synchronous. - F. The DVCS shall seek feedback from at a minimum the core MTT members (i.e. treatment, supervising officer, treatment victim advocate) in order to assist in the assessment of applicant competencies. - IV.
-Peer Consultation requirements for Full Operating Level Providers: - A. All Approved Full Operating Level Providers, licensed and unlicensed, are required to have peer consultation with another approved Full Operating Level Provider, or a DVCS for a minimum of two hours per month.
-The peer consultant must also be approved in all specific populations that the Full Operating Level Provider is approved.
-Local task force meetings may count for a maximum of one of the two required hours per month for peer consultation. - V. Continued Placement for Full Operating Level Providers - A. Continuing Education for Full Operating Level Providers shall consist of the completion of 20 clock hours every two years in areas relevant to improve provider competencies in delivering treatment and evaluation services with court ordered domestic violence offenders.
-Of the 20 hours, diversity and victim issues shall be included.
-In addition, the Full Operating Level Provider shall complete the DVOMB Standards Booster training and DVOMB DVRNA Booster training every two years.
+All communication shall be synchronous.

-7 Fairburn, C. G. & Cooper, Z. (2011).
+9 Fairburn, C. G. & Cooper, Z. (2011).
 Therapist competence, therapy quality, and therapist training.
 Behaviour Research and Therapy, 49, 373-378.; Lynch, L. & Happell, B. (2008).
 Implementing clinical supervision: Part I: Laying the groundwork.
 International Journal of Mental Health Nursing, 17, 57-64.